 - Visual Characters – adds the possibility to see invisible characters.

 - XHTML Extras – adds support for XHTML specific tags.

 How To Install TinyMCE Advanced WordPress Plugin

 Always backup your WordPress site and data before installing a new WordPress plugin!

-If you don’t want to back up your data yourself, then consider getting support from a WordPress professional, or use a WordPress backup plugin.
+If you don’t want to do manual backups, then consider getting professional support, or use WordPress backup plugins.

-You can read about a great WordPress backup plugin that we recommend using to perform automated WordPress backups here:
+You can read about a great WordPress backup plugin that can fully automate your backup process here:

 To install the plugin, log into your WordPress site and click on Plugins > Add New …

 Make sure that you are in the “Search” tab of the Install Plugins screen.
 In the Search field enter TinyMCE Advanced and click on Search Plugins …